4GeeksAcademy/machine-learning-content/08-cloud/intro-to-aws-sagemaker.md

 ---
 description: >-
-  Introduction to Machine Learning on AWS: Learn how to transform business problems into ML solutions, use SageMaker, and deploy AI models efficiently.
+  Learn how to leverage AWS SageMaker for machine learning.
+Discover efficient model training, deployment, and data handling techniques today!
 ---
 # Getting started with Machine learning on AWS tools

 Regardless of the problem you are working on, you normally have to go through the following steps: